 Thirdly, new custom should not be your only focus.
 Churn can be a real problem for SaaS companies making retention and customer lifetime value a priority.
 Bain & Company hypothesise that increasing retention by 5% boosts business profits by up to 95%.

 Dedicate budget and resource towards customer satisfaction and service – that’s everything from live chat assistants, telephone operators, content writers and marketers.

 Where to get support with marketing strategy

 Do you have the right ingredients to craft a solid SaaS marketing strategy?
-Think Beyond is a Cheshire marketing consultancy with nearly 20 years’ experience in SaaS marketing solutions.
+Think Beyond is a marketing consultancy agency with nearly 20 years’ experience in SaaS marketing solutions.
 Our dedicated team research, plan and implement bespoke strategies to drive revenue, sales and opportunities.

 Choosing us as your marketing partner means you have a Chartered Marketer on your side, providing best practice and innovation for a clear competitive advantage.
 In conclusion, this is marketing strategy done right.

 Contact Think Beyond

 Also, you can book a free marketing strategy review by completing our quick online form.

 Finally, stay up-to-date with all the latest news and marketing insights by subscribing to our blog.